Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

-In the regular cases without phase transitions, it is well-known that in slow isothermal processes, the excess work is proportional to the quench rate as a result of the linear response theory \citep{Salamon_PhysRevLett_1983,Mazonka_Arxiv_1999,Crooks_PhysRevLett_2007,Scandi_Quantum_2019,Ma_PhysRevLett_2020,Chen_PhysRevE_2021}.
+In the regular cases without phase transition, it is well-known that in slow isothermal processes, the excess work is proportional to the quench rate as a result of the linear response theory \citep{Salamon_PhysRevA_1980,Salamon_PhysRevLett_1983,Mazonka_Arxiv_1999,Schmiedl_EurophysLett_2007,Crooks_PhysRevLett_2007,Esposito_PhysRevLett_2010,Gong_PhysRevLett_2016,Cavina_PhysRevLett_2017,Ma_PhysRevE_2018,Scandi_Quantum_2019,Ma_PhysRevLett_2020,Chen_PhysRevE_2021}.
 While in slow adiabatic processes, the excess work is proportional to the square of the quench rate according to the adiabatic perturbation theory \citep{Sun_JPhysA_1988,Polkovnikov_PhysRevB_2005,Rigolin_PhysRevA_2008,DeGrandi_2010,Polkovnikov_RevModPhys_2011,Chen_PhysRevE_MP_2019}.
-However, in the presence of phase transitions, the scaling behavior becomes much more involved.
-For the second-order phase transition, it is found that the excess work done during a quench across the critical point exhibits power-law behavior with the quench rate and the corresponding exponents are fully determined by the dimension of the system and the critical exponents of the transition \citep{Fei_PhysRevLett_2020,Zhang_PhysRevE_2022}, as in the traditional Kibble-Zurek mechanism \citep{Kibble_JPhysA_1976,Kibble_PhysRep_1980,Zurek_Nature_1985,Zurek_PhysRep_1996,Campo_PhysRevLett_2018,Cui_CommPhys_2020}.
-Besides the second-order phase transition, the first-order phase transition is ubiquitous in nature, e.g., in biochemical \citep{Ge_PhysRevLett_2009,Ge_JRSoc_2010,Qian_ChemPhysLett_2016,Pineda_Entropy_2018,Nguyen_PhysRevE_2020}, ecological \citep{Li_PhysicaD_2019} and electronic systems \citep{Freitas_PhysRevE_2022}.
-Examples include the coil-globule transition in the process of protein folding \citep{Anfinsen_BioJ_1972,Kaiser_ZeitNatA_1978,Qian_ChemPhysLett_2016} and the information erasure in electronic devices \citep{Kollera_IEEE_1993,Hanninen_IEEE_2010,Berut_Nature_2012,Proesmans_PhysRevLett_2020}.
-However, the scaling behavior of the excess work during a finite-time first-order phase transition has not been explored so far.
+In the presence of phase transitions, the scaling behavior becomes much more involved.
+For the second-order phase transition, it is found that the excess work done during a quench across the critical point exhibits power-law behavior with the quench rate, and the corresponding exponents are fully determined by the dimension of the system and the critical exponents of the transition \citep{Fei_PhysRevLett_2020,Zhang_PhysRevE_2022}, as in the traditional Kibble-Zurek mechanism \citep{Kibble_JPhysA_1976,Kibble_PhysRep_1980,Zurek_Nature_1985,Zurek_PhysRep_1996,Campo_PhysRevLett_2018,Cui_CommPhys_2020}.
+Besides the second-order phase transition, the first-order phase transition is ubiquitous in nature, e.g., in biochemical \citep{Ge_PhysRevLett_2009,Ge_JRSoc_2010,Qian_ChemPhysLett_2016,Pineda_Entropy_2018,Nguyen_PhysRevE_2020}, ecological \citep{Li_PhysicaD_2019}, and electronic systems.
+Such phase transitions have been studied in the past three decades \citep{Jung_PhysRevLett_1990,Zhong_1994,hohl_PhysRevLett_1995,Zheng_JPhys_1998,Chakrabarti_1999,Berglund_JPhysA_1999,Zhong_FrontPhys_2016,Scopa_JStatMech_2018,Kundu_PhysRevE_2023}, mainly focusing on dynamical properties in the thermodynamic limit with ergodicity breaking \citep{Palmer1982}.
+However, the stochastic thermodynamics of the first-order phase transition remains largely unexplored.
+Also, a central problem in statistical mechanics is how the finite-size effect will influence the thermodynamic properties.
+For mesoscopic systems, nevertheless, little is known about how the finite-size effect influences the thermodynamic properties of finite-time first-order phase transitions.